Claude Code's Plugin Marketplace Changes How You Build Frontend

 | Forgetting commit conventions | commit-commands plugin automates it |

-The plugin system means Claude Code can be specialized for your workflow without you re-explaining context every session.
+Plugins let Claude Code specialize for your workflow.
+No re-explaining context every session.

 Other plugins worth installing